mclarac/95888-mzm-project/README.md

 * **username**: user1
 * **password**: xzbm-VEeLRTM~7)#

-Finally, a demo video will be provided to demonstrate and explain our product features and functionalities.
+Finally, in [this](https://youtu.be/14XD5K5GKOo) link you find the video demonstrating our product being run